Puyo Puyo: International releases

 The 1992 arcade Puyo Puyo was translated to English with character name changes and minor visual changes to Harpy, renamed Dark Elf, character's skit.
 Sega added this version into their Sega Ages port on Nintendo Switch.
+The Game Gear version of the 1992 arcade game, when played on non-Japanese Game Gears, plays a similar version titled Puzlow Kids, but the Game Gear version was never released outside Japan.

 Instead of directly translating the Mega Drive version of the 1992 arcade game, Sega decided to replace the Madou Monogatari cast with villains from the Adventures of Sonic the Hedgehog animated television series.
 The resulting game, Dr. Robotnik's Mean Bean Machine, was released in 1993, along with a Game Gear version adapted from Nazo Puyo.
 Nintendo followed suit in 1995, modifying Super Puyo Puyo into Kirby's Avalanche (Kirby's Ghost Trap in Europe), featuring Kirby characters.
 Spectrum HoloByte also released a Puyo Puyo title for Microsoft Windows 3.1 and the Macintosh in August 1995, under the name Qwirks.

 The next localized release was in 1999, when the Neo Geo Pocket Color port of Puyo Puyo 2 was released in English as Puyo Pop.
 Unlike the arcade translation, most characters kept their original names; only the character Satan retained his English arcade title of the Dark Prince.
 After the Game Boy Advance Puyo Pop, Puyo Pop Fever saw a worldwide release, with North America receiving the GameCube and Nintendo DS versions and Europe receiving it on the majority of platforms it came out on.
-Finally, the Mega Drive version of Puyo Puyo 2 was released, untranslated, on the Wii's Virtual Console as an import title and the arcade version of Puyo Puyo 2 is included in Sega 3D Classics Collection.
-Also the N-Gage Puyo Pop was released worldwide in 2003.
-As the game Hatsune Miku: Project Mirai Deluxe/DX was released worldwide, consequently also its Puyo Puyo mini-game saw release outside Japan.
+A Mega Drive version of Puyo Puyo 2 was released, untranslated, on the Wii's Virtual Console as an import title and the arcade version of Puyo Puyo 2 is included in Sega 3D Classics Collection.
 Sonic Runners ran a collaboration event with Puyo Puyo!!
 Quest in July 2015.

-On January 12, 2017, it was announced that Puyo Puyo Tetris would come overseas on the Nintendo Switch and the PlayStation 4 in Q2 2017.
+Puyo Puyo Tetris was released overseas on the Nintendo Switch and the PlayStation 4 in 2017.
 This marks the first time a localized Puyo Puyo game was marketed overseas under its original name.

 Other releases

-Disney Interactive Studios released its own version of Puyo Puyo for Windows 95 and Macintosh named Timon & Pumbaa's Bug Drop in 1995 as part of Disney's Hot Shots series of PC games.
-This version features Timon and Pumbaa from The Lion King film franchise, and Puyo are replaced by bugs.
-This version was also included, simply titled Bug Drop, in the PC compilation game Timon & Pumbaa's Jungle Games.
+The 1995 video game Timon & Pumbaa's Jungle Games, developed by 7th Level and published by Disney Interactive for Microsoft Windows and Mac OS, features a variation of Puyo Puyo titled Bug Drop, in which Puyos are replaced by bugs.

 2003's Billy Hatcher and the Giant Egg features an unlockable Puyo Pop minigame, which requires the use of the GameCube – Game Boy Advance link cable to download the minigame to a Game Boy Advance.